 How much is too much?
 Notice what other writers you like do with this and read over your drafts for too much or not enough.
 It’s like adjusting the spices when you’re cooking.

-As storyteller, you are the one to give your characters life on the page.
-If your characters are flat, your writing will be too.
 In real life we get to know people gradually.
 Character details reveal themselves over time, whether we know a person for two hours or twenty years.
 Similarly, characters are best revealed in memoir through progressive scenes, as time passes.
 And by the details you give about them, their layers unfold and the reader gets to know them more deeply than they would if all the character detail came in a single paragraph.

 Mannerisms and habits, personal style and personality-revealing actions show character.
 When you intersperse these sorts of descriptive details throughout your writing the reader gets to know the characters through her encounters with them.
 They begin to live on the page.
 She probably won’t remember from three chapters back that Grandpa had hazel eyes and was balding, but she will remember that he lit a fat cigar after every meal and relit it at least ten times during an hour’s sitting.